MicrosoftDocs/appcenter-docs/docs/sdk/push/react-native-android.md

 You can set up a listener to be notified whenever a push notification is received in foreground or a background push notification has been clicked by the user.

 > [!NOTE]
-> A notification is not generated when your application receives a push in the foreground.
+> A notification isn't generated when your application receives a push in the foreground.
 >
 > [!NOTE]
 > If the push is received in background, the event is **NOT** triggered at receive time.